QinCai-rui/RPi-Metrics/README.md

 Welcome to the **RPi Metrics** project!
 This project allows you to monitor and manage your Raspberry Pi's system metrics such as CPU usage, memory usage, and more via a Flask server and a client application (optional but highly recommended).

+You can also **remote poweroff** and **remote update** your Pi, from anywhere in the world, provided that the server is reachable from the wider internet.
+(Check out <https://pi-monitor.qincai.xyz> to see it yourself!)

 ## Prerequisites

 Ensure you have the following installed on your Raspberry Pi:
 If you don't have everything, no worries!
-Just use the [installation script below](#installation)!
+Just use the [installation script below](#quick-installation)!
 It will handle everything for you!

 - Python 3
 - Pip
 - Git
 - Curl

+**However, ensure that curl is already installed on your system before using the Quick Installer.**

-## Installation
+## Quick Installation

 Use the installation script by running: